 In 1933, the semi-secret Order of Corporate Reunion appointed Archbishop Ignatius (Nichols) as OCR Pro-Provincial for the USA and Archbishop Brooks as Prelate and Rector Provincial for the State of New York.
-This was the beginning of a long and close relationship between the AEC and the OCR.
+This was the beginning of a long relationship between the AEC and the OCR.
 Brooks also became a member of three other clandestine ecumenical communions: the Archbishop John Carroll Original Synod, the Evangelical Catholic Communion and the World High Church Fellowship.
 This continued a thread that had begun with his initial election to the episcopate by the Universal Kirk of Scotland of the Old Original Catholic Sees of St. Andrews and Glasgow.

 On 24 May 1947, Archbishop Brooks signed a private agreement of intercommunion with Dr Geoffrey Fisher, Archbishop of Canterbury, in consequence of the involvement of the two prelates in Freemasonry.
 Four months before his death, Archbishop Brooks entered into discussions with Pope Pius XII.

 Divisions within the AEC and the difficulties experienced by the Catholicate of the West caused a hiatus in ecumenical activities during the following two decades.
 However, this period was not without progress.
-In July 1951, when Archbishop Perry N. Cedarholm returned from the United States to his homeland of Sweden, his episcopate in the Apostolic Episcopal Church was recognized by the Church of Sweden.
+On 15 July 1951, when Archbishop Perry N. Cedarholm returned from the United States to his homeland of Sweden, his episcopate in the Apostolic Episcopal Church was recognized by the Church of Sweden.

 In the 1970s and 1980s, much of this lost ground was reclaimed.
 During the Primacy of Archbishop Bertil Persson, the AEC established ecclesiastical relations with several major Orthodox communions: the Syrian Orthodox Church (through Patriarchs Moran Mor Ignatius XXXIX Yacoub III and Moran Mor Ignatius Zakka Iwas), the Ancient Church of the East (through Catholicos-Patriarch of the East Maran Mar Adhai II), the Coptic Orthodox Church, Eparchy of France (through Metropolitan Amba Marcos, who was formerly a priest in the AEC), and the Melkite Greek Catholic Church (through Patriarch Maximos V Hakim).